SBI-code/boxing-club/README.md

     Acceptance Criteria:
     * A booking inquiry form for group classes or one to one sessions is easy to find, and the form is simple and easy to use.
-    * The form includes all necessary fields to gather details: Name, Email, Phone Number, Class Type and Message.
+    * The form includes all necessary fields to gather details: Name, Email and Class Type.
 Event types are: Group Class, One to One Training, Nutrition advice, Sports therapy.
     * All fields on the form must be completed before the user can submit the form.
     * When the form is completed correctly, the user is taken to a success page.